6 ways of performing Ambulatory ECG or Holter Monitoring

-A static ECG shows your heart’s activity as a snapshot and so it can miss intermittent palpitations.
+A static ECG shows your heart’s activity as a snapshot and so it can miss palpitations that come and go.

-Getting a recording of the heart at the time of symptoms is absolutely key to diagnosing a cardiac arrhythmia.
+Getting a recording of the heart, using Holter Monitorting, at the time of symptoms, is absolutely key to diagnosing a cardiac arrhythmia.

-An ambulatory ECG can be called a ‘Holter’ monitor.
-This is an ECG test that you wear under your clothes and continue with your day to day activities.
-This is a way of monitoring your heart rate throughout the 24-hour period.
-When analysed, I can identify your underlying heart rhythm and detect any episodes of arrhythmia.
+You wear under your clothes and continue with your day to day activities.
+This is a way of monitoring your heart rate throughout the time that you wear the device.
+When analysed, Cardiologists can identify your underlying heart rhythm and detect any episodes of arrhythmia.
 Knowing your exact underlying arrhythmia is essential as it determines your treatment and identifies your individual risk.

 “Wearing a ‘Holter’ monitor at the time of symptoms can really simplify making a patient’s diagnosis.
 We can also use it to monitor the impact of treatment.”